“Love your life, perfect your life, beautify all things in your life. Seek to make your life long and its purpose in the service of your people.”

 Like the two books mentioned above, Michael wants his future stories to have strong, beautiful, and resilient Shawnee characters.
 Whether he’s writing a book, short film, or painting a canvas, he wants the subject matter to be Shawnee.
 It is his hope that in the future he can translate his books into the Shawnee language to better help in the preservation of his ancestral language.

-Michael is a visual artist who wishes to express himself through meaningful and powerful art, specifically inspired by his own culture and other cultures all across Indian Country.
+Michael is a visual artist who wishes to express himself through meaningful and powerful art, specifically inspired by his own culture and other cultures all across Indian Country, and has opened his first online store to sell his work.

 Though they may seem small to some, Michael is very proud of his accomplishments.
 He hopes to publish many more books in many different genres in the future.